mrjjwright/NoSQLite/README.md

 ---------------

 * (`core_data_mode` branch) Core Data compatibility so you can work easily with iPhone and Cocoa databases.
-* (`web` branch) A web listener mode using either websockets and/or a simple node based http server and eventually web worker compliant.
-Enables NoSQLite to be used remotely or in use cases like syncing 2 SQLite databases.
 * (coming) Support syncing 2 copies of a SQLite database (even if one is in Core Data format and even if one is remote, via the web listener interface).
 * (maybe) Support full text search.
 * (maybe) Be fully HTML 5 compatible.
 I need help with this for those people who want this in the browser.